HimajaChandaluri/Banking_Software/README.md

 Throughout the project all the teammates respected others opinions, suggestions, their availability, and timelines.

+### **Communication**

+As a team we have always communicated to transfer knowledge from one team member to everyone else on the team.

 ## Sprints

 > Detailed Sprint task distribution in ```DeliverableDocuments/SprintCharts.xlsx```